MiL.k Price Tops $0.34 on Top Exchanges (MLK)

-MiL.k (MLK) traded 0.4% higher against the dollar during the 24-hour period ending at 18:00 PM ET on July 21st.
-One MiL.k token can currently be purchased for about $0.34 or 0.00001135 BTC on exchanges.
-MiL.k has a market cap of $101.18 million and approximately $3.10 million worth of MiL.k was traded on exchanges in the last day.
-In the last week, MiL.k has traded 1.7% higher against the dollar.
+MiL.k (MLK) traded up 0.2% against the dollar during the one day period ending at 21:00 PM E.T. on July 22nd.
+One MiL.k token can now be purchased for about $0.34 or 0.00001141 BTC on exchanges.
+In the last seven days, MiL.k has traded up 0.4% against the dollar.
+MiL.k has a total market capitalization of $101.39 million and $3.18 million worth of MiL.k was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.